themartiancompany/seamless-transactions-infinite-possibilities-hackaton/README.md

 'thanks for your submission' or pressing 'submit's buttons.

-I think using that language is borderline acceptable for any latin-language speaker and I'd like for its usage to disappear, as the tech environment is already an huge pile of trash, and that only adds to it.
+I think using that language is borderline acceptable for any latin-language speaker and I'd like it stopped being used altogether, as the tech environment is already an huge pile of trash, and that only adds to it.

 ### Licenses